Menu

 AIDA Regulation for Judges (pdf)

 Once you are an AIDA Level E Judge, you will be eligible to submit to judge world records and competitions all over the world.
-Judges are not paid, however, at world records your expenses are covered.
+Judges are not paid, however, at world records and world championships your expenses are covered.
 So, judging can provide a way to travel all over the world.

 Running a Competition